Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: The maximally resonating VBC state as a candidate ground state of the spin-1/2 PAFH

 These three levels of hierarchical structure however still do not exhaust all structure hierarchy of the maximally resonating VBC state, since what we have done only concerns the arrangement of the strongest valence bonds within the down tetrahedrons.
 When we consider the arrangement of the moderate valance bonds within the up tetrahedrons, we will find more hierarchy levels.
 The structure at these higher level of hierarchy contributes even less to the ground state energy.
 Nevertheless, our unrestricted variational optimization can reveal clearly the structure in the arrangement of the moderate valence bonds.
-More specifically, the moderate valence bonds within the up tetrahedron fall again into three categories.
-Within each up tetrahedron, there are three pink bonds with mid-sized NN spin correlation, two brown bonds with the smallest NN spin correlation and one cyan bond with the largest NN spin correlation.
-The three pink bonds always meet at a vertex that is shared by a down tetrahedron that participate in the $6$-spin resonance process.
-The two brown bonds always meet at another vertex that is shared with a down tetrahedron that does not participate in the $6$-spin resonance process.
-These two brown bonds also never participate in the $6$-spin resonance processe.
-The cyan bonds with the largest NN spin correlation are always involved in the $6$-spin resonance process.
+More specifically, the moderate valence bonds within the up tetrahedron fall again into two subgroups.
+Within each up tetrahedron, there are three cyan bonds with slightly stronger NN spin correlation and three pink bonds with slightly weaker NN spin correlation.
+The three pink bonds always meet at a vertex that is shared by a down tetrahedron that does not participate in the $6$-spin resonance process.
+The cyan bonds with the larger NN spin correlation are always involved in the $6$-spin resonance process.

+Finally, we note that the result shown in Fig.4 is actually obtained on a $L=6$ pyrochlore cluster.
+The spin correlation pattern on the $L=4$ cluster has a slightly lower symmetry as the cyan bonds split further into two subgroups with slightly different spin correlation.
+We think that such an additional symmetry breaking on the $L=4$ cluster is a finite size effect.